Minter blockchain

 Rewards

-(based on stake value) payed once per 12 blocks
+Block rewards and fees are accumulated and proportionally (based on stake value) paid out once per 720 blocks

-all active validators (and their delegators).
+(approx. 1 hour) to all active validators (and their delegators).

 10%

-from reward going to DAO account.
+from reward goes to DAO address.

 10%

-from reward going to Developers.
+from reward goes to Developers.

 Rules and fines

-Be able to constantly run a correct version of the software: validators need to make sure that their servers are always online and their private keys are not compromised.
-If a validator misbehaves, its bonded stake along with its delegators' stake and will be slashed.
+Validators have one main responsibility: being able to constantly run a correct version of the software.
+Validators need to make sure that their servers are always on-line and their private keys are not compromised.
+If the validator misbehaves, its bonded stake will be slashed along with its delegators' stakes.
 The severity of the punishment depends on the type of fault.
-There are 3 main faults that can result in slashing of funds for a validator and its delegators:

-Becoming validator in testnet
+Becoming a validator on testnet

-Install and run Minter Full Node.
+Install and run Minter Full Node;

 Get your validator's public key (